 If you disagree on divorce strategy, either a new attorney or reality check is in order

 There’s no question: It’s essential that the client and divorce attorney be on the same page regarding the strategic direction and plan for the divorce.
 For example, if you prefer to have an amicable split with the other party and the attorney wants to go guns-a-blazing into litigation, you’re probably not on the same page.

 On the other hand, if you’re asking the attorney to pursue avenues that aren’t realistic, then it may be time for a reality check.
-For example, some people think they’re going to walk away with a huge divorce settlement, excessive spousal support or sole custody of a child when the legal guidelines or the court won’t allow it.
+For example, some people think they’re going to walk away with a huge divorce settlement, excessive spousal support (alimony)or sole custody of a child when the legal guidelines or the court doesn’t allow it.
 Are your expectations for the divorce or child custody realistic?

 Timing is critical: When you SHOULDN’T change divorce attorneys